 Douglas Richardson (Head of Living Collections at Highland Wildlife Park)

-The history of reputable zoos has shown that well managed captive populations can often prove to make the difference between extinction and survival for a range of species.
-History has also shown us that we are usually incapable of predicting what resources may be required to effect a positive conservation outcome.
-There is a growing list of species, from European bison to Partula snails, that only exist in the wild because of managed reintroduction programmes using the various zoo populations.
+Well managed captive populations can often make the difference between extinction and survival for a range of species.
+There is a growing list of species that only exist in the wild because of managed reintroduction programmes using zoo populations.
 The wild populations of polar bears are diminishing due to climate change and other human induced factors.
 It is likely that within 50 years, the wild population will be severely diminished and fragmented.
 Will the captive population be required to augment what is left in the wild, and is reintroduction of an apex Arctic predator even possible?

 Bogs and Forestry: Why We Need to Cut Down More Trees